-As at 31 December 2016, there were no charges on the Company's assets and the Company had no material capital commitment on unlisted investments or any significant contingent liabilities (31 December 2015: nil).
+As at 31 December 2017, there were no charges on the Company's assets and the Company had no material capital commitment on unlisted investments or any significant contingent liabilities (31 December 2016: Nil).

-As at 31 December 2016, as far as the Directors are aware, the Company was not involved in any material litigation or arbitration and no material litigation or claim was pending or threatened or made against the Company.
+As at 31 December 2017, as far as the Directors were aware, the Company was not involved in any material litigation or arbitration and no material litigation or claim was pending or threatened or made against the Company.